Bloopers©, Goofs, Mistakes

 For some reason Batman temporarily removes his gloves not once, but three times throughout the episode.
 Robin also loses his gloves once.

-The Joker's closed circuit TV sometimes shows people without the background.
+The Joker's closed circuit TV sometimes shows people without the backgrounds.

 In the warehouse, Batman warns the gang that there are piles of crates ahead.
 He fails to mention that there are also piles of crates behind them and on either side.
 In fact, the room is filled with piles of crates.